Groundwater Modeling Software

 Join the Growing List of AnAqSim Users

-Satisfied AnAqSim users span the globe: North America, South America, Europe, Australia, and New Zealand.
+Satisfied AnAqSim users span the globe: North America, South America, Europe, Asia, Australia, and New Zealand.
 Some work in consulting, some in research, and some in government agencies.